-When you have extra cholesterol in your blood, it builds up inside the walls of your heart's arteries (blood vessels).
+When you have extra cholesterol in your blood, it can build up inside the walls of your heart's arteries (blood vessels).
 This buildup is called plaque.
-It narrows your arteries and reduces or stops blood flow.
+It can narrow your arteries and reduces or stops blood flow.
 This can lead to heart attack, stroke, or other serious heart disease.

 If you have other risk factors for heart disease or stroke, your doctor may prescribe higher doses of a statin drug.

 Your doctor should check your cholesterol levels at least once a year.